kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 The Image Builder solution integrates with GitHub workflows and uses an Azure DevOps pipeline to run the process of building OCI images.
 It leverages a signed JWT format in which an OIDC token from GitHub's OIDC identity provider is passed.
 This token is used for secure and authorized passing of information about the workflow and the image to build to the `oci-image-builder` pipeline.
-The build process is executed in an Azure DevOps pipeline, providing a slc-29 compliant infrastructure for the building of OCI images.
+The build process is executed in an Azure DevOps pipeline, providing an SLC-29-compliant infrastructure for building OCI images.

 ## Process Flow

-1. **Trigger workflow**: User or automation triggers a GitHub workflow.
+1. **Trigger workflow**: The user or automation triggers a GitHub workflow.

 2. **Obtaining the OIDC Token**: The workflow uses GitHub action to call GitHub's OIDC identity provider issuing an OIDC token.
    This token is used to securely pass information about the workflow.

-3. **Trigger oci-image-builder pipeline**: Github action running Image builder client calls ADO API to trigger `oci-image-buidler` pipeline.
+3. **Trigger oci-image-builder pipeline**: GitHub action running Image Builder client calls ADO API to trigger the `oci-image-builder` pipeline.
-   The OIDC token, along with additional parameters required by the `oci-image-builder` pipeline, are passed as parameters to the pipeline.
+   The OIDC token and additional parameters required by the `oci-image-builder` pipeline are passed as parameters to the pipeline.
-   These parameters values are collected from data defined by the user and GitHub OIDC identity provider.
+   These parameters' values are collected from data defined by the user and GitHub OIDC identity provider.

-4. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in Azure DevOps detects a call originates from GitHub and validates the OIDC token against the GitHub's
+4. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in Azure DevOps, detects a call originating from GitHub and validates the OIDC token against GitHub's
    OIDC identity provider.
 This step ensures that the token is valid and has not been tampered with.

 5. **OCI Image build preparation**: The `oci-image-builder` pipeline uses the information from the OIDC token to clone the appropriate source code for the building of the OCI image.
-It uses the information from the OIDC token and user defined parameters to set the appropriate parameters for the image build and signing.
-The data from OIDC token is used to decide whether the OCI image should be signed or not.
+It uses the information from the OIDC token and user-defined parameters to set the appropriate parameters for the image build and signing.
+The data from the OIDC token is used to decide whether the OCI image should be signed or not.

 6. **Building the OCI Image**: Once the source code is cloned and the build parameters are set, the `oci-image-builder` pipeline proceeds to